viliamjr/microblog/README.md

 A very simple prototype (proof of concept) of Microservice architecture using [Go](http://golang.org/doc/) and [Nginx](http://nginx.org/en/docs/).

-###What we have
+### The services
-There is two apps, *login* and *blog*.
-Both control the user by session and the second one let the user post a blog entry.
+There is two webapps, **login** and **blog**.
+The *blog* app references the user using the session controlled by the *login* app.

-###What we want
+### Expected behaviour
-As expected behaviour, the applications will be available at http://your-host-name.com/ as if it were one single app.
+The application will be available at http://your-host-name.com/ as if there was only one single webapp.

-*Note: both apps and the package core are organized into a single repository to make easier to visualize the prototype.*
+> The source code is organized into a single repository to make easier to visualize the prototype.

-###Setup
+### Setup

 1. Install [Go environment](http://golang.org/doc/install) and [Nginx server](http://nginx.org/en/docs/install.html).
 2. And get the source/dependencies using Go: